MIDDLE SCHOOL PROGRAM

 Adelyn Smith

-Adelyn, Middle School Math & Science Teacher, was born and raised in Santa Fe and is really happy to be back home close to mountains and family.
-She has a Bachelors of Science degree from Boston College in biochemistry and environmental studies and a teaching license from Santa Fe Community College.
-She taught math and science to at-risk youth in Santa Fe working towards their GED before teaching science and math in India for two years at a non-profit girls’ school in rural Jharkhand.
-She learned how to read and write Hindi and speak enough Hindi to get around.
-Adelyn also coaches youth soccer in Santa Fe and also plays with various teams.
-She likes to hike with her dog, garden using permaculture techniques, learn woodworking, travel, snowboard, and ride her bike. adelyn@santafeschool.org
+Adelyn teaches middle school science and is entering her 5th year at our school.
+She was born and raised in Santa Fe and is really happy to be back home close to mountains and family.
+She has a Bachelors of Science from Boston College in biochemistry and environmental studies and a teaching license from Santa Fe Community College.
+She taught math and science to at-risk youth in Santa Fe working towards their GED before teaching and coaching in India for two years at a non-profit girls’ school in rural Jharkhand.
+Adelyn is really involved in the soccer community in town, coaching for Santa Fe Prep and playing on various teams throughout the year.
+She also likes to hike, practice Muay Thai, garden, do woodworking projects, travel, snowboard, and ride her bike. adelyn@santafeschool.org

 Joseph Smith

-Joseph is in his 4th year at Arts & Sciences.
-He teaches Middle School English/Language Arts, as well as Creative Writing.
-Joseph also teaches our Wednesday after school Homework Club for 5th-8th graders.
+Joseph is in his 9th year at Arts & Sciences.
+He teaches Middle School Creative Writing.
 Born and raised in Santa Fe, he earned his BA in English from UNM in 2004.
-He previously taught as a Special Education Teacher, with a focus on Gifted Education, and most recently was the Education Coordinator at Santa Fe YouthWorks.
-Joseph has also tutored students in the Santa Fe area for many years.
-He is the proud father of 4th grade Centaur, Cruz, and 3rd grade Centaur, Lea. joseph@santafeschool.org
+He previously taught as a Special Education Teacher, with a focus on Gifted Education, and was the Education Coordinator at Santa Fe YouthWorks.
+Joseph tutored students in the Santa Fe area for many years, and also coached and continues to promote youth baseball.
+He is the proud father of alumnus, Cruz, and 8th grader, Lea. joseph@santafeschool.org

 Lani Ersfeld

-In her 7th year at Arts & Sciences, Lani is our Preschool-8th Grade Spanish Teacher and 1st-4th grade Afterschool Teacher.
+In her 11th year at Arts & Sciences, Lani is our Kindergarten-8th Grade Spanish Teacher as well as the Aftercare Coordinator and 5th-8th grade Aftercare Teacher.
 Lani is from Placitas, NM and attended the Albuquerque Academy for middle and high school.
 She then attended Lewis & Clark College in Oregon, majoring in Hispanic Studies and English.
 During her studies, Lani lived in the Dominican Republic and in Chile, where she solidified her love of the Spanish language and various cultures, and her desire to teach it to others.
 She earned her Master of Arts in Teaching at Lewis & Clark Graduate School with an emphasis in ESOL.
 She holds licenses in both New Mexico and Oregon for Elementary Education and Early Childhood Education.
-Lani is instrumental in organizing and planning our 8th grade International Trip to Costa Rica in the Spring. lani@santafeschool.org
+Lani is instrumental in organizing and planning our 8th grade International Trip to Costa Rica in the Spring.
+In her off time, Lani enjoys time with her menagerie of animals on her farm in Española. lani@santafeschool.org

 Nate Moore

-This is Nate’s 12th year at Arts & Sciences.
-Nate is a core teacher in the Middle School and teaches science, algebra, and STEM electives.
-In addition to his teaching duties, Nate is the Middle School Coordinator, spearheading organization of many Middle School activities, such as 100 Elk.
+This is Nate’s 16th year at Arts & Sciences.
+Nate is a core teacher in the Middle School and teaches algebra and STEM electives.
+He is also the Middle School Director, spearheading the organization of activities such as 100 Elk, supporting crew (our advisory program), and coordinating the middle school curriculum and program.
+Nate is a proud father of two.
 A fluent Spanish speaker, Nate has also been a lead teacher during the 8th grade service trip to Costa Rica.
-Nate received a BA from Oberlin College in Environmental Studies, Hispanic Studies, and Latin American Studies and a Master’s degree in Science Teaching at New Mexico Tech.
-He also has his New Mexico Teaching License with a Secondary Science certification.
-In 2009 he was a fellow in the New Science Teacher Academy.
-He has taught Spanish in Oberlin’s SITES program, worked at the Big Sky Summer Camp, and volunteered at Escola Bosque in Brazil. nate@santafeschool.org
+Nate received a BA from Oberlin College in Environmental Studies, Hispanic Studies, and Latin American Studies and Masters in Science Teaching at New Mexico Tech.
+He earned a New Mexico Teaching License with a Secondary Science certification.
+In 2009 he was a fellow in the New Science Teacher Academy; in 2019 he was a Fund for Teachers Fellow; and in 2020 he was a Ramsden Project Fellow.
+Nate has presented at the EL Education National Conference and the MidSchoolMath Conference.
+He taught Spanish in Oberlin’s SITES program, worked at the Big Sky Summer Camp, and volunteered at Escola Bosque in Brazil. nate@santafeschool.org

 Todd Stiewing